 Importance of environment

 Our Early Childhood community includes eight classroom environments, with four classrooms at each campus: Apple Class (WV), Elm Class (WV), Maple Class (WV), Oak Class (WV), Douglas Fir Class (NC), Aspen Class (NC), Pine Class (NC) and Dogwood Class (NC).
 Our Montessori Early Childhood classrooms allow the child to learn in a place of beauty, order and rich opportunity.
 The emphasis on beauty is out of respect for the child’s developing aesthetic sense.
 Attention to orderly preparation of the environment minimizes the frustration that occurs when things aren’t ready to use or when an adult needs to help.
-The attractive selection of activities entices the young child to follow her innate drive to develop physically, emotionally, socially, cognitively, creatively and spiritually.
+The attractive selection of activities entices the young child to follow their innate drive to develop physically, emotionally, socially, cognitively, creatively and spiritually.

 The adults in the Montessori classroom are highly trained to carefully observe and consistently respect children’s individual needs and interests.
 Development of independence, concentration, coordination and organizational skills are a direct or indirect aim of many of the class activities.